Who is the best British male road rider of all-time?

 Along with Cavendish and Wiggins, David Millar and Chris Froome are the only other currently active riders in the top 10.
 Millar’s first Tour de France stage win came in 2000, and his last in 2012.
 He has led all three Grand Tours, and won stages in each.

-Froome is currently in sixth after two Grand Tour overall second places in the 2011 Vuelta a Espana and 2012 Tour de France, plus a host of wins in the run-up to the 2013 Tour de France.
-Three stage wins and an extended run in the race lead at the 2013 Tour moved him further up the table.
+Froome is currently in fifth after two Grand Tour overall second places in the 2011 Vuelta a Espana and 2012 Tour de France, plus a host of wins in the run-up to the 2013 Tour de France.
+His overall 2013 Tour victory moved him further up the table, and his 2014 Tour of Oman victory put him ahead of Chris Boardman.

 In eighth place is Barry Hoban, who clocked up a lot of points by winning eight stages of the Tour de France and Ghent-Wevelgem but was also third in the Tour’s green jersey competition one year, as well as third in Paris-Roubaix and Liège-Bastogne-Liège.